mjuhanne/fyrtur-motor-board/README.md

 #### Debug/programming interface wiring

 To flash the motor unit firmware a STM programmer is needed (recommended one is [ST-Link V2](https://www.digikey.com/en/products/detail/stmicroelectronics/ST-LINK-V2/2214535) which can be had for about 20 EUR / 22 USD).
-The programming mode that is used is Single-Wire Debug (SWD) instead of older JTAG.
+The programming mode that is used is Single-Wire Debug (SWD) instead of older JTAG standard.
 Solder 5 male Dupont wires to IO1 header as described below.
-Needed wires are GND, RST, SWCLK, SWDIO, 3V3 (3V3 is the square pin hole).
+The required wires are GND, RST, SWCLK, SWDIO, 3V3 (3V3 is the square pin hole).

 ![Fyrtur motor module SWD wiring](images/Fyrtur-motor-SWD-wiring-1.jpg)